marilur/gke/gke-cloudsql-proxy/README.md

 --no-enable-ip-alias --network "projects/<your project>/global/networks/shared-network" \
 --subnetwork "projects/<your project>/regions/us-central1/subnetworks/shared-network"
 ```
-**** Note in this example the cluster is being created with the flag --no-enable-ip-alias which creates the cluster with alias-ip disable, this was done to test the iptables daemonset.
+**** Note, in this example the cluster is being created with the flag --no-enable-ip-alias which creates the cluster with alias-ip disable, this was done to test the iptables daemonset.
 The CloudSQL proxy expects to work without any issues if alias IP is enabled in the cluster ****

 The output should look like